Maitreya-07082005/maitreyaganu.github.io/README.md

 ### **Finance Coordinator**
 **Club of Mathematics, IISER Thiruvananthapuram (CMIT)** | March 2024 – Ongoing
 - Managed merchandise financing and gained valuable experience working with diverse teams.
-- Supported administration and management during the Frontier Symposium in Mathematics, 2023.
+- Supported administration and management during the Frontier Symposium in Mathematics at IISER Thiruvananthapuram, 2023.

 ### **Music Club Representative**
 **IISER Thiruvananthapuram** | January 2024 – Ongoing
 - Performed tabla on various occasions including Independence Day, Republic Day, Onam, and ISHYA events.
+---

-### **Internship**
+### **Internships**
 **Reading Project on Number Theory and Cryptography**
 **IISER Pune** | May 2024 – July 2024
-- Studied and presented topics like the Data Encryption Standard (DES), ciphers, group theory, and modulo arithmetic under Prof. Soumen Maity.
+- Studied and presented topics like the Data Encryption Standard (DES), ciphers, group theory, and modulo arithmetic under the kind guidance and expertise of Prof. Soumen Maity.

 ---